 Now, I’m not suggesting that you’re going to want to front up with a comprehensive set of financials in your Information Memorandum.

-But having this information in good order and ready for the due diligence process is going to place you and your business in the best possible light for prospective buyers to see, and to feel confident.
+But having this information in good order and ready for the due diligence process when you sell your business is going to place you and your business in the best possible light for prospective buyers to see, and to feel confident.

 It’s also going to streamline the sales process as you won’t be needing to reactively respond to due diligence queries.
 You’ll have the information on hand.

-The good news is that cleaning up your accounts does not need to be a stressful arduous task.
+The good news is that cleaning up your accounts does not need to be a stressful and arduous task.
 Nor costly.
-With today’s marketplace of cloud based accounting and data visualisation software, the opportunity seems limitless.
+With today’s marketplace of cloud-based accounting and data visualisation software, the opportunity seems limitless.